doughahn/doughahn.io/projects/lawrence-livermore-national-lab/web-team-lead.md

 projSkills: [ "Project Management", "Change Management", "Content Strategy", "Web Development", "Writing", "Editing", "Facilitation", "Communications", "Information Architecture", "QA" ]
 ---

-### Leading Digital Design, Development, and Strategy Efforts
+### Leading Digital Design, Development, and Strategy

 I oversee the administration, design, development, and maintenance of internal and external web sites and web content strategies across departments at LLNL.
 I coordinate the work of a team consisting of developers, web administrators, web and graphic designers, content strategists, and UX specialists.
 I collaborate with senior management, customers, and team members to identify objectives and strategies in order to deliver high-quality web applications, content, design, and architecture.